Meet-4/Meet-4/README.md

 ## 🎯 Goals
 - Build high-quality, production-ready apps with smooth UI/UX.
-- Explore AI + IoT integration in real-world solutions.
+- Explore AI in real-world solutions.
 - Contribute to open-source and participate in hackathons.

 ## 📊 GitHub Contribution Graph